cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 You can see this as an equivalent to the DTD in XML, the Doctype in HTML or interfaces in TypeScript.

 It can have many uses (it's why you have autocompletion in some JSON files in Visual Studio Code).
-**In this lib, JSON schemas are used to validate the data retrieved from local storage.**
+**In this lib, JSON schemas are used to validate the data retrieved from client-side storage.**

 ## How to validate simple data